Start page

 Scythian place names of Bulgarish origin in the forest-steppe and steppes.

-If the chains of place names coincide with the chains of the Scythian kurgans, then their Bulgar origin cannot raise doubts.
+If the chains of place names coincide with the chains of the Scythian kurgans, their Bulgar origin cannot raise doubts.
 Here the word is for Ukrainian archaeologists, although they are very skeptical about the possibility of the Bulgarish origin of the Scythians.
 So far, they have not been able to interest them in this issue.

 Scytho-Bulgarish place names in Eastern Ukraine.